Change the active console Code Page. The default code page is determined by the Windows Locale.

 Syntax CHCP code_page Key code_page A code page number (e.g. 437)

 This command is rarely required as most GUI programs and PowerShell now support Unicode.
-When working with characters outside the ASCII range of 0-127, the choice of code page will determine the set of characters displayed.
+When working with characters outside the ASCII range of 0-127, such as some box characters, the choice of code page will determine the set of characters displayed.

 Programs that you start after you assign a new code page will use the new code page, however, programs (except Cmd.exe) that you started before assigning the new code page will use the original code page.